Trade show exhibits that fit into a 10' wide by 10' deep space at a convention hall.

-An exhibit constructed with interchangeable components designed to set up in various arrangements and sizes.
-In Europe, a trade show modular booth is called a Modular Stand.
-Available in many sizes from a 10 x 10 booth, to 10x20 exhibit up to a 20x20 exhibit and larger island displays.
+Exhibits constructed with interchangeable components designed to set up in various arrangements and sizes.
+In Europe, trade show modular booths are called Modular Stands.
+Available in many sizes from 10 x 10 booths, to 10x20 exhibits, 10x30 displays up to 20x20 exhibits and larger island displays.

-An international term for modular display or modular exhibit.
+An international term for modular displays or modular exhibits.

 A metal bracket used to hang a computer monitor or TV screen on a trade show booth panel.

 The date specified by show management for beginning exhibit installation.

 The date specified by show management for dismantling exhibits.